aceberg/WatchYourLAN/README.md

 **WatchYourLAN** does not have built-in auth option.
 But you can use it with SSO tools like Authelia, or my simple auth app [ForAuth](https://github.com/aceberg/ForAuth).
 Here is an example [docker-compose-auth.yml](https://github.com/aceberg/WatchYourLAN/blob/main/docker-compose-auth.yml).

-> [!WARNING]
+> :warning:  **WARNING!**
 > Please, don't forget that WYL needs `host` network mode to work.
 So, WYL port will be exposed in this setup.
 You need to limit access to it with firewall or other measures.

 </details>